jameshanlon/jameshanlon.github.io/content/hex-processor.md

 agnostic of a particular word size, but it has to be a minimum of a byte and multiples of a byte.
 In the included implementation the word size is 4 bytes.
 Hex has sixteen instructions (hence its name!) that are summarised in the following table.
+Each instruction has a 4-bit opcode and a 4-bit immediate.
+The immediate value can be extended using the prefix instructions to form a wider value in the ``oreg``, adding four bits per instruction.
+Operations beyond the 16 available encodings are made accessible by the ``OPR`` instruction that encodes the operation type with its immediate.
 The instructions are grouped into memory access with absolute or relative addressing modes, loading of constants, branching, inter-register operations and supervisor calls.

 <table class="table table-striped table-sm">
 <thead>